 Johnny Appleseed.
-The Simple Man that Became Legendary
+The Simple Man that Became Legendary.

-It is the Church’s beliefs that play the biggest part of the “Johnny Appleseed” story.
-Apple trees are considered, in the eyes of his Church, one of God creations.
-A common technique for cultivating apple trees, as well as grape and other fruit trees, is called grafting.
+The Church’s beliefs play the most significant part in the “Johnny Appleseed” story.
+Apple trees are considered, in the eyes of his Church, one of God's creations.
+A common technique for cultivating apple trees is called grafting.
 In easy terms, grafting is a technique where a section of a stem—with buds—from a particular type of apple tree is inserted into the stock of another tree.
-This technique has been used as early as 2000BC in China.
-Apple trees are not native to the United States; history tells us the origin was most likely around the area of modern day Kazakhstan.
-Through grafting, apple trees have been planted around the world with incredible success.
-Colonists brought the European apple tree to the new world through grafting however the growing elements (soil, temperature) were different and perhaps the finesse of the technique was lacking, the apples did not taste the same as they had in Europe.
-Until the perfect apple tree could be grafted and grown, the Colonist took to planting apple seeds.
+This technique was used as early as 2000 BC in China.
+Apple trees are not native to the United States; history tells us the origin was most likely around modern-day Kazakhstan.
+Through grafting, apple trees have been planted worldwide with incredible success.
+Colonists brought the European apple tree to the new world through grafting; however, the growing elements (soil, temperature) were different, and perhaps the finesse of the technique was lacking; the apples did not taste the same as they had in Europe.
+The colonists planted apple seeds until the perfect apple tree could be grafted and grown.
 Apple seeds, you see, do not create desired results.
-For example, if you plant apple seeds from a red delicious apple, you will get a tree but it may not be fruit baring and if it is, the tree will grow much higher than a grafted tree making the fruit difficult to collect.
+For example, if you plant apple seeds from a red delicious apple, you will get a tree, but it may not be fruit-bearing, and if it is, the tree will grow much higher than a grafted tree making the fruit challenging to collect.
 Most importantly, the fruit will not taste the same as the original apple.
 The Colonists referred to these apples as “spitters” because they would spit them out due to the bitter taste.
 Thoreau was once quoted as saying that an apple grown from seed tastes "sour enough to set a squirrel's teeth on edge and make a (blue)jay scream."
-Leave it to the Colonists to realize that thought the apples were not edible; they certainly can be made into hard cider for drinking.
-Ah yes, drinking was the great sustainer of the 18-century.
-Cider became a very popular drink, because it was safer than water and pretty darn delicious.
-New Englanders were reported to have consumed close to 11 ounces of cider per day; man, woman and child.
-It would take many tries to finally graft the trees to make the edible apple.
-But back to John, since the church forbid him from harming the apple tree, he refused to use the grafting technique and instead planted seeds.
+Leave it to the Colonists to realize that the apples were not edible; they could be made into hard cider for drinking.
+Ah, yes, drinking was the great sustainer of the 18th century.
+Cider became a trendy drink because it was safer than water and delicious.
+New Englanders were reported to have consumed close to 11 ounces of cider daily; man, woman, and child.
+It would take many tries to finally graft the trees to make an edible apple.
+But back to John, since the church forbade him from harming the apple tree, he refused to use the grafting technique and instead planted seeds.
 Now you see where this is going.
-All of the trees planted by John bared inedible fruit, and could only be used for creating cider, vinegar or liquors.
+All of the trees planted by John bared inedible fruit and could only be used for creating cider, vinegar, or liquors.

-By the late 1790s, it was said that John Chapman moved from Warren, PA to Western Pennsylvania, and then into Ohio and Indiana.
+By the late 1790s, it was said that John Chapman had moved from Warren, PA, to Western Pennsylvania and then into Ohio and Indiana.
 As John moved west, so did his planting of the apple seeds and orchards.
-It was said that he would build a fence around the orchard, to prevent animals from destroying the crop, and would hand off the ownership to a less than fortunate person who could make an income from the harvest.
-Though this is certainly possible, it might also be a slight stretch giving the earlier discussion about loosing land for not paying debts.
-He would in fact give seeds away to anyone that wanted them, while educating them on the Church of Swedenborg.
+He said he would build a fence around the orchard to prevent animals from destroying the crop and hand off the ownership to a less fortunate person who could make an income from the harvest.
+Though this is certainly possible, it might also be a slight stretch given the earlier discussion about losing land for not paying debts.
+He would give seeds away to anyone who wanted them while educating them on the Church of Swedenborg.
 By 1801, John had transported 16 bushels of apple seeds from Western Pennsylvania down the Ohio River.
-He would walk hundreds of miles each year planting and sharing the seeds.
-During this “missionary” type work, John earned the respect from the Tribes that lived in the area.
-His likable demeanor, conservation, and respect for all things “created” made him well known and liked by the indigenous, which proved useful on many days for himself and his friends.
+He would walk hundreds of miles each year, planting and sharing the seeds.
+During this “missionary” type work, John earned respect from the Tribes that lived in the area.
+His likable demeanor, conservation, and respect for all things “created” made him well-known and liked by the indigenous, which proved helpful on many days for himself and his friends.
 He became, at times, a liaison between the indigenous and the Frontier seeking.